amitk-abk/Learnings/Scala_Basics_and_Beyond.md

     }
 ```

+Scala has two **namespaces**:

+1. values: For fields, methods, packages and singleton objects.
+2. types: For class and trait names

+Scala places fields and methods into the same namespace and that is why user can override a parameterless method with a *val*

 #### Classes and Objects

 All fields and methods in a class are by default **public**.
 You can instantiate objects, or class instances, using ***new***.
 Scala classes do not have "static" members.
+In Scala, you can define classes and singleton objects inside other classes and singleton objects.

 ```Scala
 e.g. val str = new Array[String](3)